The Cashflow Quadrant by Robert Kiyosaki is packed full of great ideas.

 When you stop working or performing, your income stops.

-Those earning income on the right side of the quadrant want to get a good job and earn a good salary.
+Those earning income on the right side of the cashflow quadrant focus on getting a good job and earning a good salary.

-90% of the poor and middle class earn all of their income from active income on the left side of the quadrant.
+90% of the poor and middle class earn all of their income from active income on the left side of the cashflow quadrant.

 Right Side of Cashflow Quadrant: Passive Income

 The right side of the quadrant is considered passive income generation.